harinivaidy/Pythonlessons_2022/README.md

 Commiting a change in README file in LAB server(LAB it is)

-How are we mergig this
+This is how we merge
 Commiting a change in README file on github
 Commiting a change in README file on github
 Commiting a change in README file in LAB server(LAB it is)